 Open Some Windows

 On milder Texas days, you can switch off your heating, ventilation, and air conditioning (HVAC) system and open a few windows instead.
-On hotter days, you can wait until the evening or night when the temperature drops.
+On hotter days, we recommend you wait until the evening or night when the temperature drops before turning off your air conditioner.

-Whenever you make meals using your stovetop or oven, it heats up your kitchen.
+Whenever you make meals using your stovetop or oven during the summertime in Austin, TX, it heats up your kitchen.
 For this reason, you’re more likely to run your AC when you might not need it.
 Instead, take advantage of your outdoor grill or barbecue.

 Fans are an excellent way to fill in for your central air system on temperate days.
-They use considerably less electricity.
-Place your fans in front of windows or cooler areas of your home like the basement.
+Unlike your Air conditioning system, fans use considerably less electricity, ultimately saving you money.
+In order to get the most out of your fans, place them in front of windows or cooler areas of your home like the basement, and use them to funnel air into other parts of your home.

 Keep Cool in the Shade

 Heat gain coming through your windows can rapidly raise the temperature in living areas.
-You can get some protection from blinds or curtains.
-Even when your AC is running, you can prevent it from overworking with shade.
+In order to minimize its effects you can get some protection from blinds or curtains.
+Even when your AC system is running, with the help of shades you can prevent it from overworking itself.

 Insulate to Stay Cool